 Archives and history

-More in the explainer below.
+More in the fold-out explainer below.

 In June 2018 the de facto Parliament of South Ossetia created a Commission to investigate the demarcation and delimitation of the "state border with Georgia", after appeals from villagers in Tsnelisi.
 Locals complained parts of the village remained outside of the "border of the republic".
 Many villages are split by the Administrative Boundary Line, affecting both Ossetian and Georgian communities.
 In the case of Tsnelisi the Yugostalk quarry, currently under control of Tbilisi, is another point of dispute.
 Tskhinvali claims the talc and marble quarry.
 Local Georgian communities however fear consequences for their inter-communal life, such as connecting roads being cut.
 According to Tskhinvali the need to agree on and mark the "border" is proven by the "illegal border violations" (by Georgians).
 Tskhinvali has frequently requested Tbilisi to jointly work on the delimitation of the boundary.
 But the Georgian government systematically holds that of.
 It does not recognize the authority nor legality of the de facto authorities in Tskhinvali.
 Since the abolition of the South Ossetian autonomy within the Georgian SSR in December 1990, Georgia does not recognize the former region as an administrative unit at all.
 For Georgia most of South Ossetia is nowadays officially part of the Shida Kartli province.
 However, in the current status quo situation it regards the line of control as de facto boundary.
 Tskhinvali currently uses a map of 1984 as base reference, regarding it incomplete.
 With Tbilisi refusing, Tskhinvali decided to unilaterally determine the so called "border" at Tsnelisi by starting an investigation into the (history of the) boundary and imposing the outcome on Tbilisi.
 This process of demarcation pushed by South Ossetia is yet an example of "borderization": the formalization and transformation of an administrative boundary into a "state border".
 For six months the Commission investigated archives looking for proof where the border is supposed to run.
 Obviously the task was to find the territorial and political beneficial boundary line.
 The starting point in June 2018: “We have a decree on the formation of the South Ossetian Autonomous Region [in 1922].
 In addition, there is a map used from 1931 to 1937, indicating the borders in accordance with the decree.
 Studying this issue it turned out that there are still places where the [current] border was drawn incorrectly”.
 One of the Commission members specifically stated “We have one goal, it is necessary to delimit the state border within the border of the South Ossetian Autonomous Region, and return our territories that have moved to Georgia.”
 The presumption is clear.
 The de facto ministry of Foreign Affairs of South Ossetia remarked the current "Republic of South Ossetia" is roughly within the borders of the South Ossetian autonomy of 1922.
 However, the ministry went on saying “in fact, the Ossetian territory is much larger and it is simply absurd to talk about the seizure of new territories.
 It is necessary to talk about the annexation by Soviet Georgia of the eastern part of Ossetia, the Tyrsyg [Truso] and Kobi valleys, which the Bolsheviks illegally rejected [to the Ossetian autonomy] in favor of the newly formed Georgian SSR without the will of the Ossetian people.
 Definitely, Ossetians will never recognize the legitimacy of the decisions of the Bolsheviks of 1921, adopted in violation of all international norms”.
 Civil.ge wrote a backgrounder on this so called "Eastern Ossetia".
 In other words, the scope of the "correction" of the so called border is stretched to alleged historical lands beyond the original Autonomous Oblast.
 With one hand the Soviet imposed creation of the Oblast is used as a reference point, and with the other it is dismissed.
 Also, a frequent talking point on the Ossetian side is disputing that South Ossetia was ever Georgian: "South Ossetia has never been part of Georgia except during the Soviet period from 1921 to 1990.
 It was the Bolsheviks who forcibly included the southern part of Ossetia into Soviet Georgia".
 Obviously that is the world upside down.
 South Ossetia only exists by the grace of the Soviets giving it a separate status within territory what has long been under Georgian rule or administration.
 First things first, Tsnelisi acts as a test case.
 If the de facto authorities can create facts on the grounds based on the historic claims in the relatively small case of Tsnelisi, it might pursue the same elsewhere.
 The Commission concluded the disputed area near Tsnelisi "belongs" to South Ossetia.
 "It was always part of the South Ossetian Autonomous Region since its creation in 1922".
 A 1982 "fake map" was used for marking the (current de-facto) boundary, the Commission claims.
 Also, head of the Commission Tedeev told Republika RSO “We discovered a map of the South Ossetian Autonomous Region of 1927, published by typography in Russia.
 As well as some very interesting documents regarding the territorial demarcation of the times of the USSR.
 It is strange that no one paid attention to these documents before".
 But history is history.
 And in today's world people have real problems, created by a policy of separation.
 Georgian Reconciliation Minister Ketevan Tsikhelashvili hit the mark: “Instead of erecting barbed wires and other restrictions, it would be better to listen to the residents of Muguti, Tsnelisi, Artsevi, Ikorta, Abrevi, Orchosani and Tsinagari [villages controlled by Tskhinvali bordering Georgia proper], where both Georgians and Ossetians are suffering and are asking for the freedom of movement, but are getting barbed wires in response”.
 The Commission actively contributed to separating communities and restricting freedom of movement.